Why Do I Pee So Much at Night?

 When you’re older you’re also more likely to have other health problems that make you need to pee overnight.

-After menopause, you make less oestrogen and that can cause changes in the urinary tract that make you have to go more often.
+After menopause, you may be making less oestrogen and that can cause changes in the urinary tract that make you have to go more often.

 Could it be my medicine?